SensehacK/Writing/10_Exclusive_apps_for_Mac/Top_10_Exclusive_apps_for_Mac.md

 [https://itunes.apple.com/us/app/istudiez-pro/id402989379?mt=12](https://itunes.apple.com/us/app/istudiez-pro/id402989379?mt=12)

+![alt text][iStudiez]

+[iStudiez]: compress/iStudiez_pro_2.jpeg "Kautilya Save"

 With these Top Ten Exclusive Mac Application , we hope that this article has some what lured you into trying one of these Mac Exclusive Applications.
-If you want to mention any Exclusive app in the honourable section of the article , do share your views in the comments below or contact us.
+If you want to mention any Exclusive app in the honorable section of the article , do share your views in the comments below or contact us.
 Remember always support the developer, as he/she has invested countless hours into making something beautiful for everyday usage.

-Which one is your favourite Mac Exclusive app let us know in the comments section below.
+Which one is your favorite Mac Exclusive app let us know in the comments section below.